kordano/kordano.github.io/_drafts/of_master_and_slaves_in_datahike.md

 ---

 With requirements for [offline](http://offlinefirst.org/) capabilities and fault tolerance modern database management systems thrive for mechanisms that support simple replications.
 By using descentralized [peer-to-peer systems](https://ieeexplore.ieee.org/document/990434/) and replicate only files we can easily achieve a simple replication solution without tempering with databases itself.
 Obviously as a downside we don't have any conflict resolution at the heart if data diverge on a network failure.
 The following post is an attempt to achieve replication with as few hassle as possible.
 Further information about the underlying database and synchronization platform are not described here, but useful pointers for a start are given.
 All in all this is a very technical post, so one will see a lot of code fragments to toy with.
-Despite a recent upcoming of [language irritations](https://bugs.python.org/issue34605) in the python community against master/slave terminology we are using this to distinguish the different databases.
+Despite a recent upcoming of [language irritations](https://bugs.python.org/issue34605) in the Python community against master/slave terminology we are using this to distinguish the different databases.
 Although the base idea is very simple it can only be adapted with databases that meet certain criteria.
 Firstly data updates must be operated atomically on a single file, so that the peer-to-peer system can propagate individual updates.
 Secondly most database systems use memory mapped files and mutate data randomly.
 This way we don't get any efficient data deltas and the peer-to-peer system has to calculate the changes at high costs.
-With the efficient hitchhiker-tree data structure at the heart of datahike we can write deltas efficiently into the file system.

-TODO: mention also ipfs

-TODO: example repo
+Luckily we have developed a database that meets all the requirements for this use case: datahike.
+As peer-to-peer solution we choose the dat project with its simple API and open protocol.

 # Datahike

-What is **datahike** you say?
-**TODO** add short description about datahike: triple store, datomic api, plans for introductionary screencast/post
+[datahike](https://github.com/replikativ/datahike) is a triple store combining a fork of [datascript](https://github.com/tonsky/datascript) and the [hitchhiker tree](https://github.com/datacrypt-project/hitchhiker-tree).
+With datascript we have access to a powerful query-engine that implements most of the datomic API.
+An in-depth introduction to datalog-querying and datahike is planned for another blogpost and screencast.

+**TODO** maybe some more informations?

 # Dat Project
-**TODO** add short description about dat project: p2p project, simple file API, unsatisfying js api, only one platform, one-way replication,

-# Local Setup
+The [dat project](https://datproject.org/) is a nonprofit data sharing peer-to-peer protocol for building distributed applications.
+Currently dat is primarily implemented in JavaScript with some API for high and low-level data synchronization.
+For the moment we will use only the commandline tools where we only have one-way data replication with one master data silo and many slave data silos.
+For the future we plan to implement a two way replication but it takes a little bit more finesse handling the conflict resolution on network faults.

 # Awesome Coding

-Make sure you have dat installed.
+Ok, enough of the theoretical jibber jabber.
+Let's code something.
+First make sure you have dat installed.
 See the official [docs](https://docs.datproject.org/install) for further instructions.
-Also as this is a Clojure post, you need the JVM (check your operating system for Java options) and [leiningen](https://leiningen.org/) in order to execute the code.
+Also as we are using [Clojure](https://clojure.org/) , you need the JVM (check your operating system for Java options) and [leiningen](https://leiningen.org/) in order to execute the code.
+If you don't want to type you may find the code for all of this [here](https://github.com/kordano/datahike-sync):

 Let's start our project from scratch: